kavya507/llm-reviewer-backend/README.md

 # LLM Reviewer Backend

 **LLM Reviewer** is a FastAPI backend that leverages advanced language models (LLMs) to automatically summarize customer reviews.
-It is designed to work seamlessly with the [llm-reviewer-frontend](https://github.com/yourusername/llm-reviewer-frontend) browser extension, which scrapes reviews from Amazon product pages and sends them to this API for instant, AI-powered insights.

----

-## 🚀 What Does This Project Do?

-This backend receives a list of product reviews (in any language), processes them through a chain of LLM-powered steps, and returns a concise summary of the top pros and cons.
-This helps users quickly understand the strengths and weaknesses of a product without reading hundreds or thousands of individual reviews.
+Designed to work seamlessly with the [llm-reviewer-frontend](https://github.com/yourusername/llm-reviewer-frontend) browser extension, it enables users to scrape reviews from the product pages and instantly receive AI-powered summaries of the top pros and cons.
+By processing reviews in any language through a chain of LLM-powered steps, this backend helps users quickly understand a product’s strengths and weaknesses without reading hundreds of individual reviews.

 ---